It will be a long time before I can stop thinking about this play. Gripping, relatable, and well-paced. Loved it! - JH NewmanRead More

 •A graphic depiction of alcoholism and domestic abuse; and

-All seriousness aside, The Beaux Stratagem remains one of the funniest, and most rollicking, engaging and popular plays of the era because – first and foremost – it’s a ripping good yarn chock full of comedic devices.
-Sewn into the plot, we have a bromance between two role-reversing gallants, a comic juxtaposition of country folk and city slickers, a flirtation between aristocrat and innkeeper’s daughter, a courtship between two lords and two ladies, a paragon of virtue and her dissolute son, and a comic sword fight that sets the stage for a celebratory denouement.
+All seriousness aside, The Beaux Stratagem remains one of the funniest and most engaging plays of the era because – first and foremost – it’s a ripping good yarn chock full of comedic devices.
+Stirred into the plot, we have everything we need for a delicious Restoration Comedy, including a bromance between two role-reversing gallants, a comic juxtaposition of country folk and city slickers, a flirtation between aristocrat and innkeeper’s daughter, dual courtship between two lords and two ladies, a paragon of virtue and her dissolute son, and a comic sword fight that sets the stage for a celebratory denouement.

 Rich Rand, Dramaturg